PavanMudigonda/lines-of-code-reporter/README.md

 |**`include_ext`**  | false | extention types that need to be included, comma seperated.
 Scroll to "Extensions Supported" section. example "c,sh,ts,js".
 See alternative filter "include_lang"

 Note:-
-1) This Action will invoke 'git ls-files' to get a file list and 'git submodule status' to get a list of submodules whose contents will be ignored.
-See also --git which accepts git commit hashes and branch names.
-The primary benefit is this action then skip files explicitly excluded by git, ie, those in .gitignore.
+1) This action will skip files explicitly excluded by git, ie, those in .gitignore.
 2) Please don't use include_lang and include_ext together.
 This will fail. use only one option.
 3) Please don't use exclude_lang and exclude_ext together.
 This will fail. use only one option.